 Caesar Salad Pasta

-½ cup grated Parmesan cheese (2 ounces), more for topping
+- ½ cup grated Parmesan cheese (2 ounces), more for a topping

 - Place a large pot of salted water over high heat for cooking the pasta.
-While it is heating, place the Parmesan, Greek yogurt, Worcestershire, anchovy paste, mustard, and the lemon juice in the bowl of a food processor and process until combined and smooth.
+While it is heating, add the Parmesan, Greek yogurt, lemon juice, Worcestershire sauce, anchovy paste, and Dijon to the bowl of a food processor and process until combined and smooth.

 - Heat a grill pan over high heat.
 Use a pastry brush to brush the oil over the cut side of the romaine.
 Working in batches if necessary, arrange the romaine on the hot grill pan and cook until all pieces are slightly wilted and charred on all sides–1 to 2 minutes per side.
-Remove the romaine from the grill pan and coarsely chop the lettuce, reserving some for garnish, then add to the food processor and puree until smooth.
+Remove the romaine from the grill pan and coarsely chop the lettuce, reserving some for a garnish.
+Then add the non-reserved portion to the food processor with the yogurt and puree until smooth.

-- Add the pasta to the now-boiling water and cook until al dente according to the package directions.
+- Add the spaghetti to the now-boiling water and cook it until it is al dente according to the package directions.
 When the spaghetti is done, drain it, reserving 1 cup of the cooking water and return the pasta to the pot.

-- Add the sauce to the pasta, tossing to combine.
-Gradually add the pasta water ¼ cup at a time until you get a saucy consistency.
+- Add the sauce from the food processor to the pasta, tossing to combine.
+Then gradually add the pasta water ¼ cup at a time until you get a saucy consistency.
 Serve immediately topped with the extra parmesan cheese, reserved grilled romaine, and croutons.